 Meanwhile, melt the butter in a medium saucepan over medium heat.
 Add the onions and sauté until soft, about 5 minutes.
 Stir in the broth, cumin, and cayenne pepper (if using), and set aside.

-When the squash is done, scrape the meat away from the skin and add it to a blender or food processor.
-Next, add the broth mixture and soy creamer, blending on low speed until smooth.
+Scrape the meat of the squash away from the skin and add it to a blender or food processor.
+Next, add the broth mixture and non-dairy creamer, blending at low speed until smooth.
 Do this in batches if necessary.
-(If you have a hand immersion blender, just add the meat of the squash and the creamer directly to the pan, blending until smooth.)

 Refrigerate any leftovers.